Last Updated on January 31, 2023

 Temperature can affect the firmness.
 Generally, higher temperatures make it soft, while a colder environment makes it firm.
 So you can try lowering down the bedroom temperature using an air conditioner for a firmer finish.
 This will ensure that your sleep surface remains at a temperature that you love.
 Plus, it can significantly affect mattress life and longevity considering hot environments can cause sagging and hence reduce its overall lifespan.

-2. Using Plywood Support
+3. Using Plywood Support

 4. Place It On The Floor

-5. Flip It
+5. Flip It Over

 6. Killing Bacteria

 Another excellent way to make firmer is to have it out under the sun.
 You could do it every few months.
-Not only does it dry out and resolve mold, damp and mildew issues, it can kill many germs and bacteria as well.
+Not only does it dry out and resolve mold, dampness and mildew issues, but it can also kill many germs and bacteria as well.
 While not as effective as when you give it to a professional cleaner, it is definitely one of the things that you should try out which will make a difference.

 The six things mentioned above are the cheapest and easiest methods.
 Which one you choose depends on your circumstances and budget, but as you can see it is quite simple to achieve effective results in a DIY fashion with little or no cost at all.
-Try some of them out, almost certainly you will see good results instantly.
+Try some of them out, and almost certainly, you will see good results instantly.